mportesdev/pictureshow/README.rst

 must be specified as a keyword argument in the above example, because the ``pictures_to_pdf`` function treats all positional arguments as input files.)

-The keyword parameters of the ``pictures_to_pdf`` function and their default values correspond to the above shown command line options:
+The customization parameters of the ``pictures_to_pdf`` function are keyword-only and their default values correspond to the above shown command line options:

 .. code-block:: python